niwhsa9/Beach-Blitz-Vision-2020-Examples/README.md

 2. HSVFilter - Demos filtering based on color
 3. Morphology - Demos noise removal using the morphology filtering
 4. ExtractionPipeline - Demos how to extract interesting potential vision targets
-5. ReadWrite - Shows how you can read and write series of images from folders to debug code and annotate Mats
+5. GStreamer - Shows how you can use GStreamer to debug your vision and stream annotated camera frames to the DS
 6. Blurs - Shows how to do noise removal with a blur